-The installation of backflow prevention assemblies on the customer's water service provides protection for the public water system.
-These assemblies are required in the Town of Fraser as part of Backflow Prevention Program.
+The installation of backflow prevention assemblies on the customer’s water service provides protection for the public water system.
+These assemblies are required in the Town of Fraser as part of the Backflow Prevention Program.

 Consumers may take additional safety measures to ensure the safety of their plumbing system.
-The requirements are adequate for proper backflow prevention, however, your plumber may suggest a backflow prevention device which could provide a higher degree of protection and its cost could be less.
+The requirements are adequate for proper backflow prevention, however, your plumber may suggest a backflow prevention device that could provide a higher degree of protection and its cost could be less.
 This is something to discuss with your plumber.

 The State and Town currently require all backflow prevention assemblies in commercial properties, multi-family residences and single-family houses with fire suppression systems to have an annual test/inspection by a Certified Cross Connection Control Technician.
 A list of State certified testers can be found at http://www.bpecc.us/find-a-tester.html.

 More information about the Colorado Department of Public Health and Environment is available at https://www.colorado.gov/pacific/cdphe/drinking-water-cross-connection-control-program their phone is 303-692-2000.